25 Tips for Becoming a Writer

 21. Build an email list.

 I’ve been a professional writer for 20 years.
-I have two books traditionally published and I’m at the bare beginnings of exploring being an indie (or maybe hybrid) author.
-Here’s what my five year plan looks like:
+I have published two books, and I have a third coming out in March 2019.
+Here’s what my five-year plan looks like:

-3 months: Get to 25,000 on my email list and finish writing the second book in my current contract.
+- Six months: Get to 25,000 on my email list and finish writing my current work in progress

-1 year: Get to 100,000 on my email list and indie publish THUNDERSTRUCK (romance.)
+- One year: Get to 30,000 on my email list and indie launch Thunderstruck

-5 years: Earn enough money from fiction to support my family.
+- Five years: Earn enough money from fiction to support my family

 23. Keep an editorial calendar.

-I actually use my FRED to manage my novel writing.
-I keep track of my word count and also keep a daily log of my work.
+I use FRED to manage my novel writing.
+I keep track of my word count and have a daily log of my work.
 FRED is the most effective accountability partner I’ve ever had.